-Heat consitive fabrics, plastic, rubber or some stuffed items require drying Air drying Heat sensitive fabrics, plastic, rubber or some stuffed items require drying without heat.
+Heat sensitive fabrics, plastic, rubber or some stuffed items require drying without heat.
 Use an Air setting or line dry.
 The Air setting is useful for fluffing bedding and pillows, and dusting draperies and clothing.
 See Warning on page 8.
-Heat-sensitive fabrics Olefin, polypropy- lene, sheer nylon Follow care label directions.
-Cotton and If shoes can be machine laundered: canvas shoes Place several bath towels in the dryer to act as a buffer, or place shoes on drying rack if your dryer has one.
+Follow care label directions.
+If shoes can be machine laundered: Place several bath towels in the dryer to act as a buffer, or place shoes on drying rack if your dryer has one.
 If rubber or foam rubber materials are part of the shoe, use an Air setting.
-For other materials, see your control panel page (pages 9-11) for cycle, time, and temperature recommendations.
-Pillows, stuffed toys 3.
-Remove shoes from dryer while still damp and allow to air dry.
-Feather, foam, polyester If manufacturer recommends machine washing, dry one pillow at a time and: 1.
+For other materials, see your control panel page (pages 11-14) for cycle, time, and temperature recommendations.
+3. Remove shoes from dryer while still damp and allow to air dry.
+If manufacturer recommends machine washing, dry one pillow at a time and: 1.
 Make sure coverings are securely stitched.
 2. Shake and fluff the items by hand several times during the cycle.
 3. Make sure pillows are completely dry.
-Feather pillows take a long time Plastic, rubber to dry. items • Shower curtains, tablecloths, baby panties Follow care label directions.
-Scatter rugs Follow care label directions.
-Blankets and woolens Machine drying knitted woolens is not recommended.
+Feather pillows take a long time to dry.
+Follow care label directions.
+Follow care label directions.
+Machine drying knitted woolens is not recommended.
 Block to shape when wet and allow to air dry.
 Line dry blankets in shade on a breezy day over two lines.
 Pin edges together and straighten them.
 When partly dry, turn the blanket over, re-pin and re-straighten.
 When dry, brush nap.
-Cotton, rayon, synthetic blankets Dry as recommended for permanent press fabrics on your control panel page (pages 9-11).
-Electric blankets, If manufacturer recommends machine drying: electric sheets, woolen blankets, washable woolen Place one or two dry towels in the dryer and preheat 3-5 minutes on a high setting.
+Dry as recommended for permanent press fabrics on your control panel page (pages 11-14).
+If manufacturer recommends machine drying: Place one or two dry towels in the dryer and preheat 3-5 minutes on a high setting.
 This will dry blankets faster and help avoid pilling.
 Put blanket in dryer with warm towels.
-Set control for 20 minutes. garments Part blanket in dryer with warm towers, set control for 20 minutes.
+Set control for 20 minutes.
 Check after 10 minutes.
 Remove when still damp.
 Overdrying and long tumbling can cause shrinking and pilling.
 Place blanket on flat surface or over two lines to finish drying.
 Gently stretch to original size and shape.
 When completely dry, brush gently to raise nap.
 Press binding with cool iron if needed.